Durable Power of Attorney and Wills

 Why Estate Planning Is So Important

-When it comes to estate planning, it is important to include provisions for what is to occur with a person's affairs both while they are still alive as well as after their death.
-A proper set of documents that direct the wishes of a person during incapacitation as well as after death are vital to ensuring that the person's wishes are carried out exactly as they want and not left to the uncertainty of allowing the courts to settle the matter.
+When it comes to estate planning, it is important to include provisions for what is to occur with a person’s affairs both while they are still alive as well as after their death.
+It is essential to plan ahead for both medical and financial decisions by creating the necessary legal documents in advance.
+A proper set of estate planning documents that direct the wishes of a person during incapacitation as well as after death are vital to ensuring that the person’s wishes are carried out exactly as they want and not left to the uncertainty of allowing the courts to settle the matter.

-A very effective way to ensure a seamless transition in a person's affairs after their incapacitation or death is to have a durable power of attorney and a will in place.
+A very effective way to ensure a seamless transition in a person’s affairs after their incapacitation or death is to have estate planning documents in place, such as a durable power of attorney (POA) and will, and to focus on creating these documents proactively.
 Assigning a durable power of attorney requires completing a POA form.
+A family member or close friend is often chosen for this important responsibility.

 A Durable Power of Attorney and a Will

-A power of attorney and a will are separate documents that provide different protections to a person's estate.
-A durable power of attorney is used to direct a person's affairs while they are still alive.
-The POA can become effective immediately if the person needs help dealing with their day-to-day affairs, or it can be set to become effective only after a person is incapacitated and cannot make decisions for themselves.
-While a power of attorney allows a person to appoint an agent to administer to their needs while they are still alive, the durable power of attorney ceases upon the death of the individual.
+A power of attorney and a will are separate documents that provide different protections to a person’s estate.
+In addition to a will and POA, other estate planning documents such as a living will or healthcare directive may be needed to fully address an individual's needs.
+A durable power of attorney is used to direct a person’s affairs while they are still alive.
+The POA can become effective immediately if the person needs help dealing with their day-to-day affairs, may be set for a specific effective date, or can be set to become effective only after a person is incapacitated and cannot make decisions for themselves.
+For example, a POA can be used to allow an agent to manage finances while the principal is abroad.
+While a power of attorney allows a person to appoint an agent to administer to their needs while they are still alive, the durable power of attorney ceases when the principal dies.
 This is when a will is needed.

 What Is a Will?

-A last will and testament is a legal document that controls what happens to a person's property and assets after their death.
+A last will and testament is a legal document that controls what happens to a person’s property and assets after their death.
 Wills allow a person to grant their assets or property to certain beneficiaries and determine what and how much of the estate they each will receive.
+Assets covered by a will can include real estate, personal property, bank accounts, investment accounts, pension plans, and other financial information such as loans and tax documents.
 Once a will is in place, the executor of the will, who is appointed by the individual, is in charge of dividing up the assets of the estate according to the wishes of the principal.

-If a person dies without a will, it is left up to the courts to administer the individual's assets according to state laws.
-This process is based upon pre-established formulas that give general guidance to the courts on how to divide a person's estate.
-Often times, an executor is appointed by the court and has no knowledge of the wishes of the individual and they must act according to arbitrary rules set forth by the court.
-This can lead to an estate being divided up in a manner that is not consistent with the wishes of the deceased or the family.
+If a person dies without a will, it is left up to the courts to administer the individual’s assets according to state laws.
+This process is based upon pre-established formulas that give general guidance to the courts on how to divide a person’s estate.
+Oftentimes, an executor is appointed by the court and has no knowledge of the wishes of the individual, and they must act according to arbitrary rules set forth by the court.
+This can lead to an estate being divided up in a manner that is not consistent with the wishes of the deceased or their family.

-Proper estate planning ensures that a person's life work can be shared with their loved ones in a manner that they see fit.
-The vital tools required to complete proper estate planning are the formulation of a durable power of attorney for the critical time when an individual can no longer act for their own best interest and a last will to ensure their estate is handed down according to their wishes after death.
-Without these tools in place, a person's needs and final wishes could be left to chance.
+Proper estate planning ensures that a person’s life work can be shared with their loved ones in a manner that they see fit.
+The vital tools required to complete proper estate planning are the formulation of a durable power of attorney for the critical time when an individual can no longer act for their own best interest, a last will, and other estate planning documents to ensure their estate is handed down according to their wishes after death.
+Organizing and securely storing all estate planning documents is essential to make sure a person’s needs and final wishes are not left to chance.

 How to Create a Durable Power of Attorney and a Will